canuckbear/firmware-toolkit/migrated/migrated/move_me/buildsystem/templates/ansible-role.template/README.md

 ------------

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role depends on given versions of kernel, drivers or u-boot.
-It should also cover specific papreinstalled packages needs when generating a rootfs or firmware image, thus not deploring role on a live system.
+It should also cover specific reinstalled packages needs when generating a rootfs or firmware image, thus not deploying role on a live system.

 Role Variables
 --------------